 Exactly, What Is Olive Skin?
 Do I Have It?

-Olive skin can include light brown skin tones between pale and dark – but not always.
+Olive skin can also include light brown skin tones between pale and dark – but not always.
 Where light olive skin may have cream to beige tones, dark olive complexions can vary from moderate brown.

 What really sets olive skin apart is the natural green pigment (mixed with shades of red and yellow) slightly visible on the surface of the skin.
 For some women, these olive hues can give the skin an almost gray or ashen appearance.

-What is olive skin?
-To answer this, let’s take a closer look at the undertones beneath the surface.
+Now, let’s take a closer look at the undertones beneath the surface.